loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

         </tr>
         <tr>
             <td>An email address is all that is required to start sending messages to a user</td>
-            <td>Comsumers must subscribe to a topic to receive the notifications</td>
+            <td>Consumers must subscribe to a topic to receive the notifications</td>
         </tr>
     </tbody>
 </table>